"Preserve Maine Waters" Stickers

 - What is Maine doing about this problem?

 - In 2000 Maine launched an effort to prevent the spread of invasive species, starting with aquatic plants, the most obvious problem.
 This includes educating people how to avoid spreading plants, how to watch out for them, and what to do if you find them.
 The effort also includes thousands of voluntary boat inspections by wardens and volunteers, information given to incoming motorists, and projects to eradicate new infestations where possible.
 We are also cooperating with other states in our region along with federal agencies.

 - Why bother to do all this if the plants are going to get here anyway?

 - We know from other states' experiences that we can slow down the spread and even prevent introductions in at least some instances.
-Because only 28 out Maine 's 6,000 lakes and ponds have been documented to contain an invasive aquatic plant species, prevention is the most realistic and practical option available for protecting Maine inland water bodies.
+Because less than 1 percent of Maine 's 6,000 lakes and ponds have been documented to contain an invasive aquatic plant species, prevention is the most realistic and practical option available for protecting Maine inland water bodies.